jokester/socket.io-serverless/README.md

 <!--
 - due to possible hibernation it's hard to do right
-- it's better to not rely on a transport to provide application-level ACK anyway -->
+- it's better to not expect a transport to provide application-level ACK anyway -->

 - [connection state recovery](https://socket.io/docs/v4/tutorial/step-6) is not supported